sketchplugins/plugin-directory/README.md

 - [Import Colors](https://github.com/Ashung/import-colors-sketch), by Ashung: Import colors from swatches file to Sketch.
 - [imgcook](https://www.imgcook.com), by Taobao FED: A cook who can transform design to code
 - [DatesFromNow](https://github.com/LeipeLeon/Sketch_DatesFormNow), by Leon Berenschot: Simple data plugin to fill dates from now
-- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [SmartTable](https://github.com/Penndo/smartTable), by Penndo:
 - [iOS2Sketch](https://www.ios2sketch.com/), by DesignCodeApp: A tool for generating Sketch documents from iOS App runtime views.
-- [Sketch Table Builder](https://github.com/EricKramp/sketch-table-builder), by Eric Kramp: Quickly and easily use a single symbol and a CSV to create a data table.
 - [Paddy](https://github.com/dwilliames/paddy-sketch-plugin), by David Williames: Automated padding, spacing and alignment for your Sketch layers
 - [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
 - [Tidy](https://github.com/gbrunow/tidy), by Gui Brunow Gomes: Keep your sketch files Tidy.